 - a skin problem like eczema or psoriasis

 - fungal infection

-Since cracked heels can have a variety of causes, it is important to find the root of the problem.
-Often, I’ve seen cracked heels improve with dietary changes.
-Deficiencies of zinc, magnesium and omega-3 can contribute to cracked heels, and fat soluble vitamins and gelatin are also important.
+Since cracked heels have a variety of causes, it is important to find the root of the problem.

-Personally, we take fermented cod liver oil daily and make it a point to consume wild-caught fish to maintain Omega-3 levels.
+Personally, we take omega-3 supplements daily and make it a point to consume wild-caught fish to maintain omega-3 levels.
 Since zinc is important for men’s health, my husband also takes a zinc supplement regularly.